alexander-pastukhov/writing-games-with-python-and-psychopy/docs/02-basics.md

 Do exercise #10.
 :::

-In case of real values you have two options: `%f` and `%g`.
+As noted above, in case of real values you have two options: `%f` and `%g`.
 The latter uses scientific notation (e.g. `1e10` for `10000000000`) to make a representation more compact.

 ::: {.rmdnote .practice}
 Do exercise #11 to get a better feeling for the difference.
 :::

 These is much more to formatting and you can read about it at [pyformat.info](https://pyformat.info/).
-However, these basics are sufficient for us to start programming our first game during the next seminar.
-Don't forget to submit your exercise notebook and see you next time!
+However, these basics are sufficient for us to start programming our first game during in the next chapter.